Ankithakur01/Amazon_Clone/README.md

+#Amazon_clone

-Hello!,
+Hello!, Welcome

-This project is a clone of the global Amazon website.
+This is a clone of an Amazon website which is one of the biggest online e-commerce sites.
-This includes technology such as HTML and CSS.
+This project includes technology such as HTML and CSS.

 Thank you!:)